45im/Stack-Buffer-Overflow/README.md

     ```
       Notice there is no semicolon ; at the end
 * Adjust the nopsled variable if needed
-* Execute Option 6 after setting up a listner in kali
+* Execute Option 6 after setting up a netcat listner.